ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

    - VMware CDP backup proxies are only needed if RPO in seconds is needed.
    - A minimum of one VMware CDP proxy per site is required, however, multiple VMware CDP proxies should be deployed for availability and scaling.
    - In this pattern VMware CDP proxies are installed on Linux virtual machines.
-   - Backup proxies can be hosted on Microsoft Windows or Linux operating systems.
+   - VMware CDP proxies can be hosted on Microsoft Windows or Linux operating systems.
    - The proxies have two network interfaces; one on an {{site.data.keyword.Bluemix_notm}} portable subnet used for proxies and on the {{site.data.keyword.Bluemix_notm}} Private VLAN - Primary (Management) and a second on an {{site.data.keyword.Bluemix_notm}} portable subnet on the {{site.data.keyword.Bluemix_notm}} Private VLAN - Secondary (Storage/vMotion).
 This is to enable efficient traffic flow from the ESXi hosts' vmk0 interfaces to the proxies and the from the proxies to the remote proxies bypassing the firewalls.
    - For more information, see [VMware CDP Proxies](https://helpcenter.veeam.com/docs/backup/vsphere/cdp_proxy.html?ver=120){: external}
 6. **I/O filter:**